 Children of any age who want to attend worship with their family may do so if they wear a mask and remain with the family at all times.
-However, the American Academy of Pediatrics recommends that children under two should not wear masks, therefore parents with children under two should make alternate arrangements for them, with the limited exception of baptisms, during which the child can be in worship for that part of the service.
+The American Academy of Pediatrics recommends that children under two should not wear masks, and therefore they are excluded from the mandatory mask requirement.